AdvancedCustomFields/docs/actions/acf-init.md

 ---

 ## Description
+Used to run functions after ACF has loaded and is active.

-This action is called after ACF is finished loading and is similar to the WordPress `init` action.
+This action is called after ACF is finished loading.

+It is similar to the WordPress [init](https://developer.wordpress.org/reference/hooks/init/) action.

 ## Changelog
 - Added in version 5.2.7